formkit/docs-content/essentials/generation.md

 #### Shorthand

 While this syntax is generalized (it works for any Vue component) it is somewhat verbose when creating lots of FormKit inputs.
 To make this easier, FormKit supports a third node type `$formkit`, which is syntactic sugar for the full `$cmp` format shown above.

-For example:
+When using the `$formkit` shorthand the `props` object is flattened with the top-level properties (siblings of `$formkit`) For example:

 <example
   name="Generating forms - sugar"